NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 // Uncomment or -D this define to enable debug output (treats Serial as attached to serial monitor).
 //#define HYDRUINO_ENABLE_DEBUG_OUTPUT

-// Uncomment or -D this define to disable debug assertions.
+// Uncomment or -D this define to enable debug assertions (note: adds considerable size to sketch).
-//#define HYDRUINO_DISABLE_DEBUG_ASSERTIONS
+//#define HYDRUINO_ENABLE_DEBUG_ASSERTIONS
 ```

 ### Controller Initialization